Christianity and sexual orientation: Eunuchs

 In describing Jesus as a spado and Paul of Tarsus as a castratus in his book De Monogamia, Tertullian, a 2nd-century Church Father, used Latin words that denoted eunuchs to refer to virginity and continence.

 The significance of the selection of the Ethiopian eunuch as being the first gentile convert has been discussed as representative of inclusion of a sexual minority in the context of the time.

 Specific sexual orientations

 Homosexuality

 Christianity has traditionally regarded male homosexual behavior to be an immoral practice, or sinful, and most major Christian movements continue to hold this view.

-Some Christian movements have only denominations that have a conservative view, like the Catholic Church, the Eastern Orthodox churches, the Church of Jesus Christ Latter-Day Saints, and the Seventh-day Adventist churches, although some of these movements have networks of LGBT people.
+Some Christian movements have only denominations that have a conservative view, like the Catholic Church, the Eastern Orthodox churches, the Church of Jesus Christ Latter-Day Saints, and the Seventh-day Adventist churches, although some of these movements have networks of LGBTQ people.

 Some Christian movements have denominations that have liberal or conservative views, like the Anglican churches, Lutheran churches, Presbyterian churches, Methodist churches, Quaker churches, Mennonite churches, Baptist churches, and Pentecostal churches.

-The Metropolitan Community Church has been founded specifically to serve the Christian LGBT community.
+The Metropolitan Community Church has been founded specifically to serve the Christian LGBTQ community.
 Its founder, Troy Perry, was the first minister to conduct a same-sex marriage in public, as well as filing the first lawsuit for legal recognition of same-sex marriages in the United States.